theMrPHENOMENAL/Android_Voting_App/README.md

 # Android_Voting_App
-A Firebase-authenticated Smart Android Voting Application that makes use of unique Student identity for facilitating Student Council Elections, Class Representative Elections and Academics-related Polls.
+An Android application for conducting college-level student council elections precisely and time-effectively.